 • Use of the SCIP-EUM database to track inventories and to maintain an accurate disposition of EEUM-designated items;

-• Verification and proper coordination with Department of State, Bureau of Political-Military Affairs, Regional Security and Arms Transfer Division (State (PM/RSAT)) for the demilitarization, disposal, or destruction of EEUM-designated items and sensitive defense articles;
+• Verification and proper coordination with Department of State, Bureau of Political-Military Affairs, Office of Regional Security and Arms Transfers (State (PM/RSAT)) for the demilitarization, disposal, or destruction of EEUM-designated items and sensitive defense articles;

 • Accuracy and timeliness of reporting losses, expenditures, and destruction of EEUM-designated equipment; and